What Are Retaining Rings?

 #1.
 Tapered Section Retaining Rings

-Tapered sections retaining ring decrease symmetrically from the center to the free end, remaining circular when contracted or expanded within the range of normal use.
+Tapered sections retaining the ring decrease symmetrically from the center to the free end, remaining circular when contracted or expanded within the range of normal use.
 This assures contact with the grooves along the entire circumference of the ring.
 These rings can be installed axially horizontally along with the center point of the axis or radially externally along the radius of circles.
-Depending on the sizes of the rings in questions, it can be manufactured in one of two ways:
+Depending on the sizes of the rings in questions, they can be manufactured in one of two ways:

 - For larger rings: Wire making, in which rectangular wire is coiled and molded into a ring shape.

 1.1.
 Axially Assembled

 The axially assembled retaining ring is installed in a machined groove in the housing/bore internal or shaft external.
 These rings are manufactured with lug holes, small holes in the lugs of both the axial inner and outer retaining rings, which are used to install/remove them using pliers designed for this purpose.